ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 bandwidth reservation use case as introduced in {{probstat}}, only the available bandwidth of the shared bottleneck link is crucial, and the ALTO server may change the order of links appearing in the Path Vector response.

+Note that obfuscation may also pose a threat to the client, which may lead to infeasible or suboptimal decisions for an ALTO client.

 ### Cost Mode: array {#mode-spec}